John Gore (Royal Navy officer, died 1790): History

-Returning to England, in 1772 Gore joined the botanist Joseph Banks (who had also been on Cook's first Pacific voyage) in a private scientific expedition to Iceland and the Hebrides.
+Returning to England, in 1772, Gore joined the botanist Joseph Banks (who had also been on Cook's first Pacific voyage) in a private scientific expedition to Iceland and the Hebrides.
 Gore and Banks may have become friends as evidence shows that Banks was the executor of Gore's will.
 The trip did not return until after Cook had sailed on his second Pacific voyage.

-In 1776 Gore answered the call from Cook and the admiralty once again and joined HMS Resolution as first lieutenant for Cook's third voyage.
+In 1776, Gore joined HMS Resolution as first lieutenant for Cook's third voyage.
 As the Resolution explored the Pacific in search of the famed Northwest Passage, Gore would sight the American continent of his birth from the west coast.
 Later, following Cook's death in Hawaii, Charles Clerke, captain of Resolution's sister ship HMS Discovery took command.
 Gore then assumed command of Discovery in Clerke's place.
-When Clerke himself died shortly after, Gore took responsibility for the entire expedition and brought the ships home to England on 4 October 1780—more than a year after assuming command.
+When Clerke died shortly after, Gore took responsibility for the entire expedition and brought the ships home to England on 4 October 1780, more than a year after assuming command.
 He was formally promoted to the post of captain on 2 October 1780.

 In recognition of his achievements John Webber, who had previously painted Cook, took Gore's portrait as the navy made him an honorary post-captain.
 Moving further in the footsteps of Cook, he was offered the late Captain's vacant rooms at the Greenwich Hospital.

 In 1790, having circumnavigated the globe four times, he died on 10 August.

 Legacy

-Gore was survived by a son, John (born 1772) who was also a Royal Navy Officer, who reached the rank of captain on 19 July 1821, retiring in that rank on 1 October 1846, later promoted to Retired Rear Admiral on 8 March 1852 and dying in 1853.
+Gore was succeeded by a son, John (born 1772) who was also a Royal Navy Officer, who reached the rank of captain on 19 July 1821, retiring in that rank on 1 October 1846, later promoted to Retired Rear Admiral on 8 March 1852 and dying in 1853.
 He moved to Australia in 1834 as one of the first free settlers.
 Little is known of his mother (John Gore senior's wife), Ann Gore, although she is known to have received a Royal Navy widow's pension from 1790.
 His son (that is, John Gore senior's grandson), Graham Gore, continued the expeditionary heritage, perishing in John Franklin's ill-fated attempt to navigate the Northwest Passage, nearly 70 years after his grandfather had attempted the same.

 Gore Point and the Gore Peninsula in the Alaskan Kenai fjords were named for John Gore by Captain Nathaniel Portlock, a fellow veteran of Cook's third voyage who explored the Pacific Northwest of America in the late 18th century.
 There are also several Australian and New Zealand sites named after John Gore.